Herb Federation of New Zealand Facebook

 The Scholarships

-There are two Scholarships currently available.
+There is one Scholarship currently available.
 Both allow the successful applicants to study the twelve modules of the HFNZ Certificate course at no cost.

 • HFNZ Scholarship is sponsored by the Herb Federation of New Zealand.